 - Happy Cow Look for vegan or vegetarian restaurants around the world

-- Speedtest Check the Wifi speed in e.g. cafes before you start working or see if it’s good enough for your Skype call
+- Speedtest or fast.com to check the Wifi speed in e.g. cafes before you start working or see if it’s good enough for your Skype call

 - Evernote Here I collect all my ideas, it’s my virtual notebook and I write all my articles in here.
 It’s synchronized on all your devices.